natcap/invest.users-guide/source/crop_production.rst

 Percentile Model
 ----------------

-The InVEST crop production percentile model will produce estimates of 175 crops' yield from existing data, percentile summaries, and observed yields.
+The InVEST Crop Production Percentile model produces estimates of 175 crops' yield from existing data, percentile summaries, and observed yields.
 These observations are based on FAO and sub-national datasets for 175 crops, as tons/ha (Monfreda et al. 2008) and nutrition information.
 The percentile yields are useful for exploring a range of intenstification levels, listing the yield for the 25th, 50th, 75th, and 95th percentiles, amongst observed yield data in each of the crop's climate bins.

 Regression Model
 ----------------

-For 12 staple crops for which yields have been modeled globally by Mueller et al. (2011), the model can provide estimates of yields given fertilizer inputs.
+For 12 staple crops for which yields have been modeled globally by Mueller et al. (2011), the Crop Production Regression model can provide estimates of yields given fertilizer inputs.
 These crops include barley, maize, oil palm, potato, rapeseed, rice, rye, soybean, sugar beet, sugar cane, sunflower, and wheat.
 To run this model, the user must provide an additional table that corresponds crops with nitrogen, phosphate, and potash application rates (kg/ha) per crop.
 The model produces modeled and observed crop yields, as well as nutritional value.

 How it Works